 rb.AddForce(direction, ForceMode2D.Impulse);

-// Play shooting sound
+// Play shooting sound at this position

 AudioSource.PlayClipAtPoint(LaserSound, transform.position);